About Duffel Blog

 —Tom Ricks, Foreign Policy

-Founded and edited by Paul Szoldra—a Marine Corps veteran and national security journalist for over a decade—Duffel Blog has been produced since 2012 by hundreds of talented writers, editors, and artists from the enlisted and officer ranks of every branch of the U.S. military (though we’re looking for a Space Force member and a few other recruits).
+Duffel Blog is edited by Paul Szoldra—a Marine Corps veteran and national security journalist—and produced by hundreds of talented writers, editors, and artists from the enlisted and officer ranks of every branch of the U.S. military (though we’re looking for a Space Force member and a few other recruits).

 As an independent, reader-supported publication, Duffel Blog is only made possible with the backing of people like you.
 Thank you for your support. 🙏🏻